Anuada/City_Hall_Log_Book_System/README.md

 ### 1. Create Database Migration

 - This option creates a new database migration file using the `create/migration.sh` script.
-- The script will prompt you to enter a file name or path.
+- The script will prompt you to enter a table name.

 ### 2. Create Database Seeder

 - This option creates a new database seeder file using the `create/seeder.sh` script.
-- The script will prompt you to enter a file name or path.
+- The script will prompt you to enter a table name.

 ### 3. Create Both Database Migration and Seeder

 - This option creates both a new database migration file and a new database seeder file using the `create/migration.sh` and `create/seeder.sh` scripts, respectively.
-- The script will prompt you to enter a file name or path.
+- The script will prompt you to enter a table name.

 ### 4. Database Drop